 The treatment of a displaced fracture is based on the person’s age and activity level.

-In the elderly population, cognitive function, walking ability, and independence in activities of daily living should be considered to arrive at optimal method of surgical repair.
+In the elderly population, cognitive function, walking ability, and independence in activities of daily living should be considered to arrive at an optimal method of surgical repair.

 A displaced fracture in a young patient is an orthopedic emergency, and early open reduction and internal fixation is necessary.
 In elderly patients, treatment options include open reduction and internal fixation or prosthetic replacement.